alex-seville/blanket/README.md

 ## Roadmap

 v1.1.3
-CommonJS support will be investigated and YUI support added.
+CompoundJS support will be investigated and YUI support added.
 More details on [Issue 271](https://github.com/alex-seville/blanket/issues/271).

 ## Revision History